awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ------

-You can add stages to a [Wave](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.Wave.html) to deploy them in parallel, for example when deploying a stage to multiple accounts or regions\.
+You can add stages to a [Wave](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.Wave.html) to deploy them in parallel, for example when deploying a stage to multiple accounts or Regions\.

 ------
 #### [ TypeScript ]